Student Payment Options

 Please include your student ID (K#) on the check to make sure your account is credited.
 Do not mail cash for payment.

-In Person - At this time we are not offering in-person payments.
+In Person - At this time we are not accepting in-person payments.
 Please email or call so that we can assist you remotely.

 Payment can be made at the Enrollment Center, on the second floor of Building 2, Room 200 on the Salem Campus, or any Chemeketa location.
 We accept credit cards (Visa, MasterCard, Discover and American Express), checks and cash for in-person payments.